BobHasNoSoul/JFTool/README.md

 docker run -it -v tool_vol:/jellyfin/jellyfin-web jellyfin/jellyfin
 ```

-now you just need to open cygwin `./tool-dockerlinux.sh` from the jftool-master folder
+now you just need to open cygwin `./run.sh` from the jftool-master folder

 if you have it in your Downloads folder you simply need to run this (changing your username)

 `cd /cygdrive/c/Users/YOURUSERNAME/Downloads/JFTool-master/`

-then run `./tool-dockercygwin.sh`
+then run `./run.sh`

 once you are done with the tool close the windows and launch your jellyfin docker again.

 ### Docker on windows using WSL

-same instructions as cygwin but use ./tool-dockerwsl.sh instead of ./tool-dockercygwin.sh
+same instructions as cygwin

 ---